 Many women and men strive to achieve a flat and toned stomach through diet and exercise.
 Even with hard work and diligence, this feat is not easily accomplished.
 Weight fluctuations, pregnancy, and age-related tissue laxity contribute to loose skin, weakened muscles, and excess fat on and around the abdomen.Tummy tuck surgery is performed on individuals who are looking to sculpt their midsection by addressing loose hanging skin, excess fat, and weakened abdominal muscles.
 Dr. Lo performs tummy tuck surgery for patients in Philadelphia and South Jersey.
 Patients come from around the country to see Dr. Lo for tummy tuck surgery.
-Skype consultations are also available.
+Online Virtual Consultation are also available.

 What Are the Benefits of a Tummy Tuck?

 - Tightens loose hanging skin and skin rolls

 - Corrects separated abdominal muscles or diastasis recti

 - Improves posture